Notes on the Geography of France: Paris 1: Gothic

-Less than 400 meters upstream, Notre Dame stands on the site of the previous Saint-Etienne, demolished by Bishop de Sully, who wasn't about to be upstated by Suger's church.
+Less than 400 meters upstream, Notre Dame stands on the site of the previous Saint-Etienne, demolished by Bishop de Sully, who wasn't about to be upstaged by Suger's church.
 The towers here were completed in 1245, about a century after those at St. Denis and about the time of the completion of the Sainte Chapelle.
-Spires were never built.
-Damaged in the Revolution, the church was in very poor condition when Victor Hugo published his famous novel of 1831.
+Spires were never added.
+Damaged in the revolution, the church was in very poor condition when Victor Hugo published his famous novel of 1831.
 Restoration ensued, including the addition of the gallery of the kings of Judah, supposedly the ancestors of Mary, who stands above them and at the base of the rose window.
 The arcade at the base of the towers is also from the 19th century and helps to mask the nave gable.

 As so often the case, the original architect is unknown, and there are no documents from the time.
 Even the construction-start date is uncertain, but call it 1160.
 The spire over the crossing is a product of Viollet-le-Duc's imagination, which perhaps is why it looks so much like the one over Sainte Chapelle.

 The transepts are short to the point of non-existence, but the portal of St. Etienne is the face of the south stub.
 Is the twelve-slice segmentation of the rose a random thing, or does it represent the tribes of Israel and the apostles?
 Are those 50 stars on the American flag a random choice?